Professor Ian DOUGLAS

 Research

-I'm interested in pharmacoepidemiology, and in particular, how we can use large linked electronic healthcare record databases to investigate the effects of drugs - both harmful and beneficial.
-I am exploring methodologies to minimise some of the biases inherent in the research of drug effects, and my main current areas of interest are case-only approaches to study design and how we can determine whether routine care data can be used to estimate the intended effects of medications.
+I am interested in pharmacoepidemiology, and in particular, how large electronic health record databases can be used to investigate the effects of drugs - both harmful and beneficial.
+I am exploring methodologies to minimize some of the biases inherent in the research of drug effects, and my main current areas of interest include case-only approaches to study design, the use of non-interventional data to estimate intended treatment effects, quantitative bias analysis, and the application of high dimensional propensity scores in electronic health data.